wernsey/rengine/README.md

 The `LICENSE.md` file contains the specific details, along with the details of the library dependencies.

-There are no restrictions on any games produced with the engine.

-3rd party licenses
+3rd party licenses:
 * SDL2 is licensed under the zlib license.
 * Lua is licensed under the MIT license
 * libogg and libvorbis are licensed under the New BSD license.
 * FLTK is provided under the terms of the LGPL with an exception for static linking.

+There are no restrictions on any games produced with the engine.